satshi/polytope/format.md

 ### faces

 List of the faces.
 This is mandatory.
-A face is expressed by a list of indices of vertices.
+A face contains a list of indices of vertices.
 The numbering of vertices is zero-based.
-Neighboring vertices are connected by edges.
+Two neighboring vertices must be connected by an edge.
 The orientation is arbitrary.

 ```
 "faces":[